jubatus/website/source/en/tutorial/regression_java.rst

  1. Connect to Jubatus Server

-  Connect to Jubatus Server (Row 55)
+  Connect to Jubatus Server (Line 47)
   Setting the IP addr., RPC port of Jubatus Server, and the connection waiting time.

  2. Prepare the training data